Blue Rope, Meltdown Series

 This forms part of a series of chairs created using the same technique with different materials.
 The re-moulding of the material often creates a strong contrast in texture and appearance between the seat and remaining un-melted material that forms the base.

-Material: polypropylene (cable) rope
+Material: polypropylene (blue cable) rope

 Dimensions: h 70cm w 95cm d 95cm